peteresnick/6838bis/draft-ietf-mediaman-6838bis.md

 ## Additional Information

-Various sorts of optional information SHOULD be included in the specification of a media type if it is available:
+The following optional information SHOULD be included in the specification of a media type if it is available:

 * Magic number(s) (length, octet values).
 Magic numbers are byte sequences that are always present at a given place in the file and thus can be used to identify entities as being of a given media type.